 Wind Units - Generating unit in which the energy of blowing wind drives the turbine generator to produce electricity.

-9.1 Heat Input/Rates and Performance Factor(moved from Section 9.2)
+9.1 Heat Input/Rates and Performance Factor

 Wind units do not burn fuel so heat rates are not applicable.

 Wind units do not burn fuel so Performance Factors are equal to 1.0.